 We have certainly seen, particularly at clubs like Arsenal or Chelsea, that season tickets are no longer a means to an end, but something material, perhaps a currency, suggesting wealth and confident self-indulgence.
 Hence, Arsenal fans, as widely reported, don’t necessarily go to games even though they own the tickets.
 Clubs don’t appear to care too much – they have a long waiting list for season tickets and people even prepared to pay for the privilege of queue jumping online to buy tickets – if they are lucky.
 Where’s the motivation to change the status quo?

 But does this represent a crisis for football or merely changing demographics?
-There may well be a crisis emerging today in the actual quality of the game itself – the last World Cup and European Championship finals were both poor and the 2016 Champions League failed to stimulate.
-Not for the first time, a trend has emerged for negative, reserved football, but if you believe everything you read and hear, the game is “wonderful”, “spectacular” and “captivating”.
+There may well be a crisis emerging today in the actual quality of the game itself – the recent World Cup was a welcome return to an exciting competition.
+If you believe everything you read and hear, the game is, regardless of some dire teams and tactics, “wonderful”, “spectacular” and “captivating”.
 It’s the cappuccino effect – all froth and nothing underneath!

 With so much cash flooding the game, football has no excuse for being in a financial mess, even though some clubs have sub-optimal balance sheets and operating models.
-There is certainly no shortage of cash in football – 2016-17 may well see an all-time high in attendances – but too much is disposed of so quickly and funneled towards a very transient workforce – the players.
+There is certainly no shortage of cash in football – crowds in England are close to all-time highs – but too much is disposed of so quickly and funneled towards a very transient workforce – the players.

 But those that yearn for football body that resembles the “People’s Republic of Walsall” will always be disappointed.
-Clubs are arguably more communicative, more responsive than they’ve ever been, but that’s not to say the world is perfect, because it is not – Charlton Athletic’s recent Pravda-style approach to social media takes some beating and takes you back to the pre-When Saturday Comes era when the voice of the fan was first heard.
+Clubs are arguably more communicative, more responsive than they’ve ever been, but that’s not to say the world is perfect, because it is not – Charlton Athletic’s Pravda-style approach to social media a year or two ago takes some beating and takes you back to the pre-When Saturday Comes era when the voice of the fan was first heard.

 If there is democracy out there, it won’t ever be found in the Premier or Football League.
 Kennedy, in his book, focuses on a club that has experienced a rise in popularity through a quasi-political/social movement, but this is from the non-league world – Dulwich Hamlet.
 Actually, Dulwich are one of a handful of clubs that strive to combine the passion and engagement of the European flare-wielding “ultra” while sporting some left-wing attitude.
 Not everyone is totally comfortable with this and it has not come without problems, but Dulwich seem to have got it more right than others.
 A few rungs down from the Football League, the Game of the People still prevails, after all – the question is, is this a passing phase or a genuine social statement that will become contagious?
 We will all watch with interest…and a little hope, perhaps.